 The definition of “redress” is : “remedy or compensation for a wrong or grievance”.

 With respect to redress, accountability requires that an actor provides its stakeholders with compensation in cases where ICANN's actions have had harmful consequences for affected people.
 This compensation might take the form of apologies, policy changes, institutional reorganisations, staff reprimands, management resignations, economic reparations, or even incarcerations.
-In a situation of accountability, affected circles must be assured that affecting actors take responsibility for their actions and learn from any mistakes.
+In a situation of accountability, affected circles must be assured that affecting actors take responsibility for their actions, learn from any mistakes, and have ability to take corrective measures.

-The group defines redress mechanisms as mechanisms that focus on assessing the compliance or relevance of a certain decision (as defined in the “purpose” section below), and has the power to confirm, cancel of amend the decision.
+The group defines redress mechanisms as mechanisms that focus on assessing the compliance or relevance of a certain decision (as defined in the “purpose” section below), and has the power to confirm, cancel or amend the decision.
 Thus, an accountability mechanism of the “redress” category, always starts by “reviewing” the decision.
-However, its output of is binding.
+However, its output is binding.

 Examples include:

-State of California or jurisdictions where ICANN has a presence Court decisions
+State of California or other legal jurisdictions where ICANN has a presence or sufficient contacts to be held accountable via binding and enforceable Court decisions

 Qualities of Accountability mechanisms